 - Write.
 Stuff.
 Down.

-- One thing: cultivate a habit of writing stuff down!
+- The one thing: cultivate a habit of writing stuff down!

 Too much on your mind?
 It shouldn’t be!

 We are busy all of the time.
-When people ask us: “how’s everything?”, we usually answer:
+When people ask us how everything is going, we usually answer:

 - “I’ve got so much on my mind!”

 - “So much going on – I can barely juggle it all!”

 I get it.
 You’re busy.
 We all are.
 But if you’re depending on just your thoughts to keep all of your work organized, then you desperately need to change your habits.

 You need to start writing stuff down.
 But not just you – your entire team should.

 If you and everyone on your team don’t want to go crazy or get overworked, you need to change your ways of remembering information or passing it on from one person to another.